allanKarige/steganography/README.md

 The main functions are encode and decode functions.
 This project was inspired by the popular youtube channel computerphile where a video about this was done.
 The limit of the message which can be sent depends on the number of pixels in the image.

+Ignore the contents of the program to be executed.The image mentioned is not provided.